redox-os/book/src/syscall-debug.md

     };
 ```

-Obviously, the condition `false && whatever` will evaluate to false, so remove the first bit, it's to prevent accidentally turning tracing on.
+Obviously, the condition `false && whatever` will evaluate to false, so remove the first bit (it's to prevent accidentally turning tracing on)

 The program name is read from the context, and compared with the string you specify.
 The name from the context normally has the full path, so we just use the `contains({name})` test.